 Untroubled is a newsletter about Epicurean ethics, the ancient system that teaches how humans can approach a greater state of ataraxia, which could be translated as tranquility or untroubledness.
 Epicurus was born around 341 BCE, but his teachings—and those of his many followers—continue to be relevant and applicable today.

-We typically publish twice a week, with one post reserved for paid subscribers and one open to the public (during our first two months of posting, through May 2026, all articles will be free).
-Our normal schedule consists of Translation Tuesday, in which we discuss a new translation and commentary on a classical Epicurean text, and a Friday essay.
+Our normal schedule consists of Translation Tuesday, in which I discuss a new translation and commentary on a classical Epicurean text, and a Friday essay.
 Sometimes these essays consist of more serious philosophical argument, while sometimes they are lighter pieces containing actionable suggestions for practicing Epicureanism in the modern world.
+Sign up here to receive these posts free by email or via the Substack app each week.

 Who is Jack?